contentful/apps/examples/default_values_backend_app/README.md

 shell```
 ngrok http 3543
 ```

-Take note of the url provided by NGROK
+Take note of the url provided by NGROK.
+This step is only necessary when running
+the app locally.

 2. Update `.env` with
 shell```